mrPjer/tgBB10/README.md

 The *required* label is assigned to features of higher priority which need to be implemented in the minimum product.
 The *missing info* label is assigned to issues where a part of the info is missing or is not clear.
 See if you can clarify these.
 Finally, the *nice to have* label is assigned to features which increase the value of the product, but are not essential.
 Only work on these if you know you'll have the time.

+## License

+This project is released under GPLv3.
+Details are available in the file [LICENSE](LICENSE).